 Brenda Oakes, Chair.
 MA (sculpture), Manchester Metropolitan University.
 Arts administrator, public art project manager, consultant and researcher

 Jane Fox, Artistic director and librettist.
-MA (sculpture) Royal College of Art, London: BA (sculpture) the Slade School of Fine Art, University College London: BSc Econ (psychology) University of Wales: Registered nurse, midwife and health visitor/ community practitioner public health: teaching certificate in clinical nursing practice (teaching and assessing)
+MA (sculpture) Royal College of Art, London: BA (sculpture) the Slade School of Fine Art, University College London: BSc Econ (psychology and criminology) University of Wales: Registered nurse, midwife and health visitor/ community practitioner public health: teaching certificate in clinical nursing practice (teaching and assessing)

 MRSS (member of the Royal Society of Sculptors) 2007 – 2017; and from 2021